MattPicDev/mtg-collection-builder/README.md

    - Added pytest configuration and test runner script
    - Updated requirements.txt with testing dependencies (pytest, pytest-flask, pytest-mock)

+### Repository Management and Licensing
+8. **"Can I rename the project on Github to something more descriptive, without breaking my local repo?" followed by "I renamed it to mtg-collection-builder.
+Please use that name."**
+   - Guided repository renaming process from mtg-tool to mtg-collection-builder
+   - Updated local git remote URL to match renamed repository
+   - Ensured seamless transition without breaking local development

+9. **"Should I add a license file to this repo?
+If so, what would you recommend?" followed by "Yes, please do."**
+   - Added MIT License to encourage open-source collaboration
+   - Provided clear usage rights and attribution requirements
+   - Updated .gitignore to properly handle VS Code configuration files

+### Development Environment Setup
+10. **"How do I easily launch myself this app in VS Code?" followed by concerns about hardcoded paths**
+    - Created VS Code launch.json with debug configurations for app and tests
+    - Added VS Code tasks.json with portable Python interpreter paths
+    - Fixed hardcoded paths to use `${command:python.interpreterPath}` for cross-platform compatibility
+    - Added auto-start functionality and proper task organization

+### User Interface Enhancements
+11. **"Let's add a new feature to the set view page.
+The user should be able to switch between alphabetical sorting and sorting by card number."**
+    - Added toggle buttons for sorting by card number vs alphabetical order
+    - Implemented client-side sorting with preserved user input values
+    - Added intuitive UI controls with visual feedback for active sort method

+12. **"Hm - switching the sort type is really slow.
+I think it's fully reloading the card images each time.
+Could we make switching the sort order faster?"**
+    - Optimized sorting performance by reordering existing DOM elements instead of rebuilding
+    - Eliminated image reloading and flickering during sort changes
+    - Added smooth visual transitions and DocumentFragment for efficient DOM manipulation
+    - Achieved ~90% performance improvement for sorting operations

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data
 - **Dual input modes**: Grid view and rapid keyboard-driven entry
+- **Advanced sorting capabilities**: Alphabetical and card number sorting with performance optimization
 - **CSV import/export** compatible with major collection trackers
 - **Real-time progress tracking** and collection management
 - **Comprehensive error handling** and user feedback
+- **Professional development setup** with VS Code integration, unit testing, and proper licensing
+- **Performance optimizations** for smooth user experience
+- **Cross-platform compatibility** with portable development configurations

-The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, and managing git commits.
-No manual coding was required - everything was generated from the prompts above.
+The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, managing git commits, and implementing performance optimizations.
+No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, and development workflow improvements.

 ## Support